 What is the EFFECT Function?

-The EFFECT function is categorized under Financial functions. it will calculate the annual interest rate and the number of compounding periods per year.
+The EFFECT function is categorized under Excel Financial functions.
+It will calculate the annual interest rate with the number of compounding periods per year.
 The effective annual interest rate is often used to compare financial loans with different compounding terms.

 The EFFECT function uses the following arguments:

 - Nominal_rate (required argument) – This is the nominal or stated interest rate.

 - Npery (required argument) – This is the number of compounding periods in one year.

 How to use the EFFECT Function in Excel?

 To understand the uses of the EFFECT function, let’s consider a few examples: